ml-tooling/lazycluster/docs/cluster.runtime_cluster.md

 **Args:**

- - `count` (int):  The number of worker instances to be started in the cluster.
+ - `count`:  The number of worker instances to be started in the cluster.
 Defaults to the number of runtimes in the cluster.
 **Raises:**

   - `NoPortsLeftError`:  If there are no free ports left in the port list for instantiating new Dask entities.